List of Mass Effect characters: Jarun Tann

 Jarun Tann is a salarian politician, who plays a prominent role in the Andromeda Initiative's efforts to establish a government in the new galaxy, though his actual competence as an administrator may be called into question.
 He is described as meaning well, "but also likes power, and plays up his own effectiveness and importance".
 The Pathfinder may find themselves navigating the moral shades of grey the Mass Effect series is known for in their dealings with Jarun.
 He also appears in the tie-in novel to Andromeda, Mass Effect Andromeda: Nexus Uprising, where he is portrayed as the central character of the uprising led by former security chief Sloane Kelly at the Nexus.
 Ben Gilbert from Business Insider mentioned Tann as an example of the best aspects of the Mass Effect series: characters "who respond in realistic ways, who are just as likely to be honest as they are to be manipulative".

 Tann is voiced by Kumail Nanjiani.

 Tiran Kandros

 Tiran Kandros is the turian leader of the de facto volunteer militia for the Andromeda Initiative based in the Nexus, known as APEX, and the cousin of Nyreen Kandros.
-He also appears in the tie-in novel to Andromeda, Mass Effect Andromeda: Nexus Uprising, and is the central character of the prequel comic Mass Effect: Deception, which follows his attempt to infiltrate the Andromeda Initiative.
+He also appears in the tie-in novel to Andromeda, Mass Effect Andromeda: Nexus Uprising, and is the central character of the prequel comic Mass Effect: Discovery, which follows his attempt to infiltrate the Andromeda Initiative.

 Kandros is voiced by Steve Pirot.